-The University is working to ensure it keeps its staff informed as well as supported through the uncertainty, as move towards leaving the EU at the end of March 2019.
+The University is working to ensure it keeps its staff informed as well as supported through the uncertainty as the UK moves towards leaving the EU.
 The University currently employs over 1100 non-UK EEA staff which represents circa 14.5% of our staff.
 24% of our researchers are from non-UK EEA countries and Switzerland.

 The information presented here is accurate at the time of publishing, however if you have any specific concerns you can seek further guidance at email@example.com.